dotnet/docs/docs/standard/linq/index.md

 - Your existing codebase already uses the query syntax.
 - You need to scope variables within your queries because of complexity.
-- You prefer the query syntax and it won’t distract from your codebase.
+- You prefer the query syntax and it won't distract from your codebase.

 The answer to this question is **no** if...

 - Your existing codebase already uses the API syntax
 - You have no need to scope variables within your queries
-- You prefer the API syntax and it won’t distract from your codebase
+- You prefer the API syntax and it won't distract from your codebase

 ## Examples: Essential LINQ